The rules that govern the operation of the NZIC

 The financial year shall end on the 31st day of December.
 The Council shall have the power from time to time to mortgage or charge all or any part of the property and rights of the Institute, and to borrow by way of bank overdraft, mortgage, debentures, or otherwise, whether secured or unsecured, upon such terms and at such rates of interest as the Council may decide.

-18.1 All communications, correspondence, reports, minutes, and other papers and all documents relative to the admission, advancement, suspension or expulsion of members of the Institute shall be privileged and confidential and shall not pass out of the custody of the Honorary General Secretary or Executive Officer, nor shall any of the contents be disclosed outside the Council.
+19.1 All communications, correspondence, reports, minutes, and other papers and all documents relative to the admission, advancement, suspension or expulsion of members of the Institute shall be privileged and confidential and shall not pass out of the custody of the Administrator or Executive Officer, nor shall any of the contents be disclosed outside the Council.

 The Common Seal of the Institute shall be in the custody of the Council and shall not be affixed to any document except by the authority of a resolution of the Council.
-The President (or a Vice-President) and the Honorary General Secretary shall sign every document to which the Seal is so affixed.
+The President (or Past President or Vice-President) and the Administrator shall sign every document to which the Seal is so affixed.

-OVERSEAS MEMBERS Members resident or temporarily overseas shall belong to a group administered by the Executive Officer or Honorary General Secretary.
+OVERSEAS MEMBERS Members resident or temporarily overseas shall belong to a group administered by the Executive Officer or Administrator.

 The headquarters of the Branches shall be as follows: